Kapta Data Processing Addendum

 5.1 Assessments.
-Records to demonstrate compliance with this DPA and Applicable Data Protection Law(s) will be maintained by Kapta for one (1) calendar year following the creation of the relevant record(s) and provided to Customer upon request.
-Kapta will complete within two weeks any reasonable data protection questionnaire provided by Customer within two (2) calendar weeks of the date and time it receives each request.
+Records to demonstrate compliance with the Policies and Applicable Data Protection Law(s) will be maintained by Kapta for one (1) calendar year following the creation of the relevant record(s) and provided to Customer upon request.
+Kapta will complete all reasonable data protection inquiries and requests provided by Customer within two (2) calendar weeks of the date and time it receives each request.

 5.3 Remediation.
-Kapta agrees to promptly take action to correct any documented material security issue affecting Customer Personal Data identified by such audit and to inform Customer of such actions.
-If action is not promptly taken, Customer’s sole remedy will be to terminate any or all Order Forms at Customer’s discretion provided that Kapta will incur no penalty for any such termination.
+Kapta will promptly take action to correct any documented material security issue affecting PII identified by such audit and to inform Customer of such actions.
+If action is not promptly taken, Customer’s sole remedy will be to terminate any or all Order Forms at Customer’s discretion.

 6. Secure Disposal